Basil-Alqhtani/Ai-ChatBot/README.md

    - Note down your username and password
 5. Set up network access:
-   - Whitelist your IP address or choose "Access from Anywhere" for development
+   - Whitelist your IP address or choose "Access from Anywhere" for development 6- get the URL to connect the mongoDB to the .env file connection string in your application

 ### 2. OpenAI Account Setup
 1. Visit [OpenAI Platform](https://platform.openai.com/signup)